OpenAI's $4B Deployment Company Proves Enterprise AI Has a Last-Mile Problem

 Watch McKinsey and Capgemini’s next round of enterprise AI case studies.
 How they attribute production outcomes — to the model, the integration, or the FDE team — will tell you how the consulting firms plan to position their investment and whether the consortium structure creates the aligned incentives OpenAI is counting on.

 Watch the internal talent market.
-The FDE job listings surge (800% year-over-year) means this is a scarce skill being repriced in real time.
+FDE skill is being repriced because it combines applied AI engineering, enterprise integration, workflow design, security awareness, and production ownership.
 Organizations that begin building internal FDE capability now — hiring experienced deployment engineers and giving them the same embedded access to production systems that external FDEs get — will have a structural advantage within eighteen months that no vendor engagement can replicate cheaply.

 Finally, watch for OpenAI’s model governance disclosures in the context of FDE deployments.
 The moment an FDE-built production system generates a significant error in a customer-facing workflow, the question of which party owns the failure — the model provider, the deployment company, or the enterprise — becomes a legal and contractual question that $14B valuations don’t answer.